Arriving in London

 - Set up a mobile phone

-The Tube (aka the Underground)
+The Underground/The Tube

-If your journey involves the Tube (Underground), you can purchase an Oystercard at any ticket office.
+If your journey involves the Tube/Underground, you can purchase an Oystercard at any ticket office.
 This requires a deposit.

-This year Welcome Week will take place between Monday 21 September and Friday 25 September 2015.
 In addition to events for all incoming students, there will be special orientation events run by the Study Abroad Coordinator specifically for Study Abroad and Exchange students.
 You will also meet your Faculty Points of Contact and your Academic Advisors.
 You will be provided information about:

 - How to enrol and register for classes